Find Your Home

 If you’re a Wurstfest fanatic, why not put yourself in the middle of the fun by moving to New Braunfels?
 Mayfair is a modern residential development conveniently located near all the best New Braunfels has to offer, featuring top home designs from a variety of the area’s most reputable builders.

-If you’re looking for pumpkin patches in New Braunfels, look no further than the New Braunfels Pumpkin Patch 2023.
-It’s conveniently located at the popular Rockin’ R tour operator in Gruene, TX.
+If you’re looking for pumpkin patches in New Braunfels, look no further than the annual New Braunfels Pumpkin Patch conveniently located at the popular Rockin’ R tour operator in Gruene, TX.
 Carve out your perfect day on the farm with your family.

 Where: The Pumpkin Patch at Rockin’ R takes place at Rockin’ R Gruene, located at 1405 Gruene Road, nestled along the scenic banks of the Guadalupe River.